|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These fruitcake cookies are filled with pecans, candied fruits, and dates, but feel free to vary the recipe a bit.
-I used candied red and green cherries and raisins in the cookies pictured, along with chopped walnuts.
+Candied red and green cherries and raisins were used in the cookies pictured, along with chopped walnuts.

-Preheat the oven to 400°.
-Line baking sheets with parchment paper or a silicone cooking mat, or grease them lightly.
+Preheat the oven to 400 F. Line baking sheets with parchment paper or a silicone cooking mat, or grease them lightly.

 Reserve about 1 tablespoon of flour in a bowl to toss with the fruit.